 After graduating from the University of Florida, Hannah took a job with American Red Cross in their New Orleans chapter.
 “The job was short-lived, but New Orleans will always feel like home in my spirit.
 I took my first solo gig ever, playing my own songs and some covers, entirely by chance on Halloween weekend, 2011.
 My friend was the manager of a patio bar that unfortunately is no longer around.
 I was sitting at the bar with her when her musician for the night called to cancel.
 She turned to me and basically said, “You can do this right?” and that was that.
 I didn’t know that I could do it, but I said yes.
 I got myself a standing gig.
 When I decided to move back to Florida, I knew it would be to make music full-time, no matter what that looked like.
 Sometimes it’s meant retail day jobs, or bartending on nights I don’t have gigs, or playing cover songs in a restaurant, but I’m so truly grateful that it’s also meant a dedication to writing the songs of my spirit and playing them on stages with humans I love.”

 “I just hope that when people leave a Lionhearts show, they feel certain that we were honest.
 Each note played, each movement of our bodies, each story shared…not calculated or contrived, not technically perfect, but meant.
 Each of the songs we play tell the truth as I’ve found it, or as it’s come to me.
 Be it playful or serious.
 Be it true to my story or an observer’s truth of someone else’s story.
 My songs are the byproduct of wrestling with my humanity in order to find my true self and see the inherent beauty and worth of all that surrounds me.
-There is a recognition of longing and an unbridled hope that all will be redeemed.
+There is a recognition of longing and an unbridled hope.
 It’s also ridiculously fun…have I said that yet?”

 Hannah Harber & The Lionhearts make their home in central Florida and have supported acts like Margo Price, American Aquarium, JJ Grey, Jim Lauderdale, and Larkin Poe.
 Their debut record, Long Time Coming, released on January 9, 2019, peaking at number 16 on the iTunes Country chart.